 Source: Crooked Monkey

 Luckily the days of sanitizer shortages are behind us.
 As you plan your on-site experience, you should have hand sanitizer readily available throughout the space.
-There are also many options out there, from individual sanitizers you can place at each seat to touchless stands you can place all around the venue.
+There are also many options, from individual sanitizers you can place at each seat to touchless stands you can place all around the venue.

 Sanitizers are another way to promote your brand or your sponsor’s brand.
 You can create custom logos and designs for both sanitizers and stations which is another COVID-friendly and useful giveaway for your attendees.

 Social distancing will be one of the long-lasting changes to our daily lives.
 For on-site events, one of the biggest changes will be floorplans.
-No matter which seating you choose – rounds, classroom, U shape, or theater – you will have to take into account the distance between attendees.
-Where 8 people used to be able to fit at one round, you might want to limit it to 3 or 4 people at each table.
+No matter which seating you choose (rounds, classroom, U shape, or theater) you will have to take into account the distance between attendees.
+Where eight people used to be able to fit at one round, you might want to limit it to three or four people at each table.

-Cort Events offers a great example of space planning by utilizing a 6’ to-scale grid to help you create a socially distanced floor plan.
+Cort Events offers a great example of space planning by using a 6-foot-to-scale grid to help you create a socially distanced floor plan.
 They even suggest a safe square footage per attendee to help you calculate how much space you will need to host a safe in-person event.